 How should we organize this process?

 On the simplest level, as students are working, the teacher can ask students informal questions drawing attention to how they are solving problems and overcoming obstacles.
 This can also be done through exit slips.
 You could also have students do a pair-share, focused on a few questions you provide.
 This could lead into a reflective journal entry.
 Debrief circles are another option.
 In this activity, students stand in two concentric circles, with the inner circle facing out, and the outer circle facing in.
 Each student faces another, and the pairs talk to one another in response to questions posed by the teacher.
-The circle then rotates, giving students a chance to talk to one another about what they have learned (see it in this video).
+The circle then rotates, giving students a chance to talk to one another about what they have learned.

 What questions should we ask?